Evolve Adolescent Behavioral Health

 Anyone involved in the life of a child knows that there’s only one constant: change.
 Children come to us as infants, move through toddlerhood, the preschool years, middle childhood and pre-adolescence.
 All the transitions from one developmental stage to the next involves major change, but there’s one thing that’s common to all of them: despite how big the changes are, they’re still children.
 It’s unmistakable—for the most part, up to around the age of twelve, kids still play with dolls, play Pokemon, still cuddle with their parents and still cry when they get a skinned knee—in short, they still made up mostly of ‘little kid’ and they still rely on their parents for just about everything from food to clothes to emotional support.

-All this begins to change, however, with adolescence: suddenly the little humans display adult-like qualities across a wide range of emotional and behavioral areas.
+All this begins to change with adolescence: suddenly the little humans display adult-like qualities across a wide range of emotional and behavioral areas.
 When these changes happen, it can be a shock for the adults involved.
-It’s important for parents, teachers, school administrators and anyone who works with adolescents to understand thta the radical changes kids go through are natural, necessary, and real.
-They’re what every single one of us goes through on our journey from childhood to adulthood.
+Whether you’re a parent, teacher, school administrator, or anyone who works with teens and is trying to grow in understanding adolescence, it’s important to realize that the radical changes kids go through are natural, necessary, and real.
+They’re what every single one of us goes through on our journey of adolescent development from childhood to adulthood.

 The Stages of Adolescence